 Clear workplace policies and procedures support employment agreements and mean everyone knows how things are meant to be done.
 This section provides help in some key areas.

 The best way to prevent and resolve relationship problems between employers and employees.

 There are several ways in which employment relationships may be ended, such as resignation, retirement, dismissal or redundancy.

-Fill out this form if you believe your employer is receiving the Wage Subsidy Scheme or Leave Support Scheme but not meeting the conditions they agreed to.
+Fill out this form if you believe your employer is receiving the Wage Subsidy, Wage Subsidy Extension or Leave Support Scheme but not meeting the conditions they agreed to.

 If you require help to fill out this form please call us on 0800 20 90 20 and we can assist you.

 Fields marked with an asterisk (*) are mandatory

 This is the person we should contact about this complaint.

 To see a complete list of languages available to you please visit Ezispeak NZ.

 What type of employee are you (before Alert Level 4)? *